loicsander/Font2PDF/README.md

 ```python
 infoFont = ''
 ```
 Here you can define the name of a font for the footer information.
-The name has to be a postscript name, you can get the full list of installed fonts (it show you the name you have to use so that DrawBot can read them) with the installedFonts() function of DrawBot.
+The name has to be a postscript name, you can get the full list of installed fonts with the installedFonts() function of DrawBot (it provides you with the names you have to use so that DrawBot use the proper font).

 ### compare-glyphs.py